cuffery/ds_interview_prep/Product_Sense.md

 # Product Sense

-Measure of success

-“Favorite Product/Feature” and “How do you make it better”

-“New feature to build”

-- Google workplace - facing large enterprises, self-hosted option + more security and access controls and guarantees
+This is the meat of any product Data Science interviews - acing it, and you have a good chance at an offer.
+Questions usally come in the form of "Measure of success", “Favorite Product/Feature” and “How do you make it better”, and “New feature to build” (which usually involves tradeoff discussions among a few potential ideas and options).

+Below are some notes and tips collected from various books, most notably "Cracking the PM interview".

-# Product Intuition
+## Product Intuition

-## **Type 1: Designing a Product**
+### **Type 1: Designing a Product**

 *Step 1: Ask questions to understand the problem*